 Major code BS5512

-Kathy Normansell, contact person or any regional campus student services office
+Kathy Normansell, contact person

 No requirements beyond Ohio University admission requirements.